-Before working as a counsellor I worked in the Legal field.
-The traits of perfectionism and pessimism are widespread among lawyers and many who work in this field are prone to anxiety, stress and burnout, often through work overload.
-In a male-dominant profession, there can be an internalised sense of fear of failure and shame in asking for help or showing vulnerability.
-Fortunately, there are a growing number of men, as well as women, who recognise that it takes courage and strength to be able to ask for and receive support.
+Before working as a counsellor I worked in the Legal profession.
+The traits of perfectionism and pessimism are widespread amongst lawyers and many who work in this field are prone to anxiety and stress.
+In a male-dominant profession, there can be an internalised sense of fear and shame in acknowledging you need support.
+Fortunately, a growing number of men, as well as women, are recognising that it’s perfectly normal to seek professional help.
+Having first hand knowledge of the corporate environment, I work effectively with people suffering from workplace stress and emotional burnout.

-I offer an integrative style of therapy; which basically means I will combine and use principles, skills and knowledge from several specific therapy approaches, tailored to support your personality and individual needs.
+I offer an integrative style of therapy; which basically means I will combine and use principles, skills and knowledge from several specific therapy approaches, tailored to support your individual needs.

 Theory of Practice

-The framework for my professional integrative counselling training was Petruska Clarkson’s 5 Stranded Relationship Model.
+Having a sound theory provides the framework for effective counselling.
+The theory for my professional integrative counselling training was Petruska Clarkson’s 5 Stranded Relationship Model.
 She suggests there are 5 relationship stages that clients go through:-

 - The Working Alliance Relationship